Dean’s Welcome

 Matt Noonan is a painter and educator who has over 30 years of experience in teaching writing in higher education.
 He has a Doctoral degree from Northeastern University, Boston where he completed his Doctoral Project entitled “Making Maps: Teac…

-Talia Vestri (“Dr. V”) first joined Northeastern as a Postdoctoral Teaching Associate in 2020, after serving as a visiting faculty member at Vassar College and at the College of the Holy Cross.
-Now as an Associate Teaching Professor, Dr. …
+Talia Vestri, PhD (“Dr. V”) joined Northeastern in 2020, after serving as a visiting faculty member at Vassar College and at the College of the Holy Cross.
+She teaches courses in first-year writing as well as advanced writing in the technical profess…